Mason Hallam

 Before joining us, Mason was a Family Legal Assistant at a local law firm and has a strong background in Family and Matrimonial law.
 Previous to this, Mason has also worked within Residential Conveyancing.

 Mason studied History at Coventry University, attaining a 1st Class Honours degree alongside a Course Tutor’s Prize for Excellence and Endeavour.
-With a keen interest and experience in law, he is currently preparing to sit SQE1 and SQE2 in 2026 alongside working in his role as a Paralegal, as part of his aspiration to qualify as a Solicitor.
+With a keen interest and experience in law, he is currently preparing to sit SQE1 and SQE2 in 2026 alongside working in his role at the firm as part of his aspiration to qualify as a Solicitor.

-Mason is a member of the Warwickshire Law Society Warwickshire Junior Lawyers Division.
+Mason is a member of the Warwickshire Law Society Warwickshire Junior Lawyers Division and in March 2026 was appointed as Membership Officer.

 Mason currently spends 100% of his time dealing with Medical Negligence matters.